SimonXIX/simonxix.com/web/content/developer.md

-I work in open-source software development in UK Higher Education having previously worked in IT and librarianship for many years.
+I work in open source software development in UK Higher Education having previously worked in IT and librarianship for many years.
 I am an experienced solutions architect and a full-stack LAMP developer (Linux, Apache/Nginx, MySQL/MariaDB, and Python/PHP) with working knowledge of Python, PHP, JavaScript, HTML and CSS with some experience of Perl, Java, and C#.

 ## experiments